 Foods high in fat, salt and sugar, such as cakes, chocolate, crisps and fizzy drinks, have been placed outside of the main image.
 Described as ‘foods to eat less often and in small amounts’, they are not considered essential to a healthy, balanced diet.

-Simply being more aware of what you’re eating, and just how much, can make a real difference in tackling a less-than-healthy diet.
+Simply being more aware of what you’re eating, and just how much, can make a real difference in managing your blood sugar levels and overall health.

 What should I be eating and drinking?